QuestPDF/QuestPDF-Documentation/docs/examples/zugferd.md

 When implementing ZUGFeRD support, ensure you're using the correct version for your needs and that all components (XML schema, metadata, and PDF/A version) align with that version.
 :::

-::: warning
+::: tip QUALITY ASSURANCE
-The validation process varies between different tools, with potentially different outcomes.
+The validation process can vary across different tools, often producing different results.

+At QuestPDF, as part of our CI/CD pipeline, we use automated document validation with [veraPDF](https://verapdf.org/) (to verify PDF/A-3b compliance) and the [Mustang Project](https://www.mustangproject.org/) (to verify ZUGFeRD compliance).
+Both tools are open-source and free to use.

-For QuestPDF-generated documents, we specifically use the Adobe Acrobat Pro Preflight tool to validate PDF/A-3b and ZUGFeRD compliance.
+In addition, we periodically perform manual validation using the Adobe Acrobat Pro Preflight tool to further ensure compliance.
 :::

-## Creating ZUGFeRD Documents
+## Document Creation

 Here's a complete example showing how to create a ZUGFeRD-compliant PDF document: